cube-drone/rt0/players-guide/src/player/arcana/2_the_high_priestess.md

 #### Better Not Tell You Now

+* Place The Devil on Better Not Tell You Now, and take 1 Corruption Point
+* Draw 2 cards, face-up, for each Adversary in combat.
+* When an Adversary executes their Intent, the High Priestess may choose their next Intent from the 2 face-up cards, then draw a new card for that Adversary.
+* While The Devil is on Better Not Tell You Now, all Adversaries play with their Intents visible.
+* Discard The Devil at the end of combat.

 ### YES NO

 * Place the High Priestess on YES NO
 * Look at the top five cards of the deck.
-* Place any of them that you choose at the bottom of your deck.
+* Place any of them that you choose, shuffled, at the bottom of your deck.
 * Shuffle the remainder and return them to the top of your deck.
 * Draw 2 cards.
 * Discard the High Priestess from YES NO